 If the estate or trust realizes ordinary income or loss from the operation of a business, profession or farm from more than one partnership, PA S corporation, and/or limited liability company, a statement should be provided showing the FEIN, name, and amount of distributable/distributed income by entity.
-Record the total amount of income or loss from partnerships, PA S corporations, and limited liability companies along with any income or loss from any Schedule C or Schedule C-F Reconciliation on Line 3.
+Record the total amount of income or loss from partnerships, PA S corporations, and limited liability companies along with any income or loss from Schedules C or F on Line 3.
 If the estate or trust realizes a net loss, enter that amount on Line 3 and fill in the oval next to the line.
 Do not use brackets or a minus sign.